X-Men (film): Plot

-Having left ahead of Storm and Cyclops, Wolverine finds Rogue on a train and convinces her to return to the school.
-Before they can leave, Magneto arrives, knocks out Wolverine and subdues Rogue, revealing it was her who he wants rather than Wolverine.
-Although Xavier attempts to stop him by mentally controlling Sabretooth, he is forced to release his hold when Magneto threatens the police who have converged on the train station, allowing the Brotherhood to escape with Rogue.
+Having left ahead of Storm and Cyclops, Logan finds Rogue on a train and convinces her to return.
+Before they can go, Magneto arrives, incapacitates Logan, and subdues Rogue, revealing it was she whom he wants rather than Logan.
+Although Xavier attempts to stop him by mentally controlling Sabretooth, he is forced to release his hold when Magneto threatens the police who have converged on the station, allowing the Brotherhood to escape with Rogue.

 Kelly arrives at the school, and Xavier reads his mind to learn about Magneto's machine.
 Realizing the strain of powering it nearly killed him, the X-Men deduce he intends to transfer his powers to Rogue and use her to power it at the cost of her life.
 Kelly's body rejects his mutation, and his body dissolves into liquid.
 Xavier attempts to locate Rogue using Cerebro, but Mystique's sabotage incapacitates him, and he falls into a coma.
-Fellow telekinetic and telepath Jean Grey fixes Cerebro and uses it, learning that the Brotherhood plans to place their mutation-inducing machine on Liberty Island and use it to "mutate" the world leaders meeting at a summit on nearby Ellis Island.
-The X-Men scale the Statue of Liberty, battling and overpowering the Brotherhood while Magneto transfers his powers to Rogue and activates the mutation machine.
-As Wolverine confronts and distracts Magneto, Cyclops blasts him away, allowing Wolverine to destroy the machine.
+Fellow telepath and telekinetic Jean Grey fixes Cerebro.
+She uses it, learning that the Brotherhood plans to place their machine on Liberty Island and use it to "mutate" the world leaders meeting at a summit on nearby Ellis Island.
+The X-Men scale the Statue of Liberty, battling and overpowering the Brotherhood while Magneto transfers his powers to Rogue and activates the machine.
+As Logan confronts and distracts Magneto, Cyclops subdues him, allowing Logan to destroy the machine.
 He transfers his powers to Rogue, rejuvenating her while incapacitating himself.

-Professor Xavier and Wolverine recover from their comas.
-The group also learns that Mystique escaped the island battle and is impersonating Senator Kelly, despite being seriously injured by Wolverine.
-Xavier gives Wolverine a lead to his past at an abandoned military installation in Canada.
-Magneto is imprisoned in a complex constructed of plastic and is visited by Xavier, and Magneto warns him that he intends to escape one day and continue the fight; Xavier replies that he will always be there to stop him.
+Xavier and Logan recover from their comas.
+The group also learns that Mystique escaped the island battle and is impersonating Kelly.
+Xavier leads Logan to his past at an abandoned military installation in Canada before visiting Magneto, now imprisoned in a polycarbonate complex.
+Magneto warns him that he intends to escape one day and continue the fight; Xavier replies that he will always be there to stop him.